topanb11/ConcertCopper/README.md

 ## Setting the application up

-In order to run the app, you need to have **Docker desktop** installed to initialize database instance as well as seed the database with the ``dockerfile`` in the main directory.
+In order to run the app, you need to have **Docker desktop** installed to initialize the database instance as well as seed the database with the ``dockerfile`` in the main directory.
 Once you have Docker desktop installed, follow the steps below.

 ## Running the application

-To run the application, follow each section in order to successfuly run the app.
+To run the application, follow each section in order to successfully run the app.

 ### 1 - Starting the database
 1. cd into main directory